ierazo/ierazo.github.io/Background.md

 # Service
 - Selected by the chair of ISyE at GaTech to be the ISyE representative in the ''College of Engineering Graduate Student Advisory Council'' (2021-2022 Academic Year).
 - [PURA](http://www.undergradresearch.gatech.edu/content/presidents-undergraduate-research-awards) reviewer, Fall 2021.
+- Part of ISyE's Graduate Student Advisory Council (GSAC) for the 2022-2023 academic year.